imixs/imixs-workflow/src/site/markdown/administration.md

 defines the maximum number of workflow documents to be processed in one run.
 After the blocksize was updated, the job will pause for a given interval specified in minutes.

-### Migration
+### Upgrade

-The administration process provides a feature to migrate a business application from Imixs-Workflow version 3.x to 4.x.
-This feature is for migration purpose only.
+The administration process '_Upgrade_' provides a feature to upgrade a business application from an older version of Imixs-Workflow.
+This feature is needed for migration purpose only.

 ## Backup & Restore
-With the Backup feature it is also possible to export entities into a file system and later re-import them into any exiting workflow instance.
+With the Backup feature data can be exported to a file system and later re-imported into any exiting workflow instance.

 <img src="images/imixs-admin-client-05.png" class="screenshot" />

-To backup a collection of workitems a search term can be specified.
+The target file system is the local filesystem of the workflow instance the Admin-Tool is connected to.
+The backup of a collection of workitems is based on a lucene search term.